SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I find conditional extra hyped stakes like, "If you don't break, you're kicked from the soc," to be in bad taste.
 Even if it's obvious as a joke, it drives the narrative that the seniors have expectations on you, and if you don't meet them, you're a disappointment.
 (I'm typing this fresh as a junior randomly texted me saying sorry for disappointing me (It appears I wasn't successful enough in telling them that results don't matter to me)).

-We've had traditions like, "The tab topper at this tournament will be given[^2] brownies", but I don't know how far that really motivates people's performance, or how it impacts their emotions post the tournament both if they achieve it and if they don't.
+We've had traditions like, "The tab topper at this tournament will be given[^2] brownies", but I don't know how far that really motivates people's performance, or how it impacts their emotions post the tournament when they achieve it and when they don't.
-Sure, it does feel necessary to reward the ones who put effort, and the common way to measure effort put in is by the output, but these people already get enough dopamine hits in my opinion.
+Sure, it does feel necessary to reward the ones who put effort, and the common way to measure the effort put in, is by the output, but these people already get enough dopamine hits in my opinion.

 [^2]: These people sometimes didn't even receive their brownies lmao

 ### Breaks

-![enter image description here](https://i.ibb.co/JwzPPn3J/novice-speaker.jpg) Breaks are where emotional turbulence is at a high since it's the culmination of the stakes across the whole tournament.
+![enter image description here](https://i.ibb.co/JwzPPn3J/novice-speaker.jpg) Breaks are when emotional turbulence is at a high since it's the culmination of the stakes across the whole tournament.
 People get starkly divided into the elated and the crestfallen.

 Congratulating your friends who broke is a great display of contingent spirit.
 It's great to be proud because we've all trained together and supported each other on the journey of debate.